wozdog-oz/fxhash-vite-boilerplate/README.md

-FXHASH Generative Token webpack boilerplate
+FXHASH Generative Token Vitejs boilerplate
 ================

 A boilerplate to automate and ease the creation of Generative Tokens on fxhash.

-This project uses [webpack](https://webpack.js.org/) and [webpack-dev-server](https://github.com/webpack/webpack-dev-server) to improve the development and deployment experience.
+This project uses [Vite](https://vitejs.dev/) to improve the development and deployment experience.

 Before diving into the development of your token, we recommend reading the [Guide to mint a Generative Token](https://fxhash.xyz/articles/guide-mint-generative-token) to get some understanding of the process.